portermorrison/UltimateJavaRepository/Unit01/Topic1_3/README.md

 IN JAVA
-int/int rounds to nearest whole number bc it has to equal int int % int = exact answer, shows remainder
+int/int rounds to nearest whole number bc it has to equal int int % int = exact answer, division but shows remainder

 # VIDEO TWO
+modulus holds the same presedence as division in math equations
+- this means it must be done before addition and subtraction

+# Video Three
+operator equal sign
+variable = value
+a = 4
+john = happyHumanGuy
+evaluates right to left, assigns right to left